marklogic-community/grove-react-ui/docs/WELCOME_TUTORIAL.markdown

 Let's get started.

+## What We Are Going to Build

+TODO: give this a story, an overall narrative that is at least mildly engaging.

 ## Prerequisites

 This tutorial requires you to interact, at times, with a command line.
 Before continuing, you should be sure you have a command-line terminal you are comfortable using.